Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Results

 \subsection{Number of necessary trainable parameters}

-The sets of accessible coefficients for each of the ansatz in Fig \ref{architectures} are depicted in Figure \ref{accessible}.
+The sets of accessible coefficients for each of the ansatz in Figure \ref{architectures} are depicted in Figure \ref{accessible}.
+In this figure, the plots in left and red represent the real part and the right plots in black the imaginary part of the circuit's Fourier coefficients.
+The labels of the circles are the frequencies.
+A bigger bar represents a greater distribution of values for a coefficient.
 Those results were obtained with 100 different sets of randomly initialized weights.
 It can be observed that even when the architectures (b), (c), and (d) do not fulfill the condition $N_p>\nu$, they are capable of producing non-zero coefficients.
 Moreover, it can be noted that the architectures (c) and (d) are capable of producing a richer set of coefficients than (a), which fulfills the condition.
-The expected degree for all the architectures is 4, then according to Equation \ref{nu}, at least 81 free parameters would be needed to have a general enough circuit.
-It is noticeable that (b) and (d) with as few as 12 trainable parameters and (c) with 36 trainable parameters are capable of producing more non-zero coefficients than expected. (b) is capable of producing coefficients corresponding to a Fourier series of degree $D=2$, which would need 25 free parameters. (c) and (d) have non-zero coefficients corresponding to a degree $D=3$, for which 49 free parameters would be needed. \\
+The expected degree for all the architectures is 4, then according to Eq. (\ref{nu}), at least 81 free parameters would be needed to have a general enough circuit.
+It is noticeable that (b) and (d) with as few as 12 trainable parameters and (c) with 36 trainable parameters are capable of producing more non-zero coefficients than expected. (b) is capable of producing coefficients corresponding to a Fourier series of degree $D=2$, which would need 25 free parameters. (c) and (d) have non-zero coefficients corresponding to a degree $D=3$, for which 49 free parameters would be needed.

-In practical terms, achieving high-degree Fourier functions with fewer trainable parameters is highly desirable due to the difference in training times.
-For the ansatz (b), (c), and (d) of Figure \ref{architectures}, with 4 qubits and 2 layers, training took on average 1950 $s$.
-On the other hand, ansatz (a) took on average 49500 $s$ to complete 30 epochs.
-This represents a difference of 3000 $\%$.
-Also, the circuits with fewer parameters were capable of achieving comparable metrics, to illustrate this, the results for the Mackey glass dataset are presented in Table \ref{nxnTable}.
-The other datasets exhibited similar behavior.\\
+In practical terms, achieving high-degree Fourier functions with fewer trainable parameters is highly desirable due to the reduction in training times.
+For the ansatz (b), (c), and (d) of Figure \ref{architectures}, with 4 qubits and 2 layers, training took on average 0.948 $s$ per epoch.
+On the other hand, ansatz (a) took on average 16.06 $s$ to complete 1 epoch.
+Also, the circuits with fewer parameters were capable of achieving comparable metrics, to illustrate this, the results for the Legendre dataset are presented in Table \ref{nxnTable}.
+The other datasets exhibited similar behavior.\\ \FloatBarrier